-In particular, this bound means that if the smoothness of the density is large compared to the dimension of its support, i.e. $\alpha \gg d$, the convergence rate scales as $D^{1/2}n^{-1/2}$, and thereby to learn distribution with an error less than $\varepsilon$ in Wasserstein it is enough to take $n = O\del{D\varepsilon^{-2}}$, linear in $D$, number of samples.

-We also improve the complexity bound received by~\textcite{li2024} by proposing a new intuitive point of view on their discretization scheme from the continuous-time perspective.
-We show that the sampling complexity is actually bounded by $O(d^3 \log^2 D)$ compared to $O(d^4 \log^4 D)$ obtained in \cite{li2024}.

-The backbone of both results are novel high-probability bounds on the score function depending only on the intrinsic dimension $d$.
-To obtain them we leverage classic concentration results on the maximum of Gaussian processes and carefully study how the $D$-dimensional Gaussian noise added during the forward process interacts with the vectors on the $d$-dimensional manifold.
+The backbone of both results is a novel high-probability bound on the score function depending only on the intrinsic dimension $d$.
+To obtain this bound, we leverage classic concentration results on the maximum of Gaussian processes and carefully study the interaction of the $D$-dimensional Gaussian noise added during the forward process with vectors lying on the $d$-dimensional manifold.

 We show that the score function is sensitive only to the points around the denoised preimage, and as a result, the precision with which the score function points in the direction of the denoised point does not depend on the ambient dimension, demonstrating that diffusion models adapt well to the geometry of the manifold.